Arbitration cannot be restarted

 Entertainment tax on fashion show

-A fashion show is an entertainment and therefore, the sponsors are liable to pay entertainment tax, the Karnataka high court
+A fashion show is an entertainment and therefore, the sponsors are liable to pay entertainment tax, the Karnataka high court ruled last week.

 The sponsors, Dream Merchants, had organised a ‘Bangalore Fashion Week’ in which there were lifestyle parties, after-hour parties, an exhibition of designer products and apparels.
 Participants were provided with food and other entertainment.